SimonEnsemble/PoreMatMod.jl/docs/src/manual/inputs.md

 Crystal structure files (`.cif`, `.cssr`) are read from the path `rc[:paths][:crystals]`.

 !!! example
-    Read in the crystal structure of [IRMOF-1.cif](../../../assets/inputs/IRMOF-1.cif) and infer its bonding network:
+    Read in the crystal structure of [IRMOF-1.cif](../../../assets/inputs/IRMOF-1.cif) and infer its bonding graph:

     ```jldoctest; output=false
     parent = Crystal("IRMOF-1.cif")